 Each year departments are asked to deactivate (remove from the catalog) courses in which there has been no enrollment in the previous five years.
 Courses may be reactivated when a department/college is ready to teach the course again.

-The following information must be included in the memo or in the attachments to the memo.
+The following information must be included or attached to the form.

 Adopted November 15, 2010

-A college that would like to reactivate a specialization or an emphasis within a degree program shall prepare a memo to the UCCC with the request after approval has been granted at the department and college levels.
-The memo should be accompanied by the appropriate catalog copy.
+A college that would like to reactivate a specialization or an emphasis within a degree program shall complete the appropriate Curriculog proposal form.
+Appropriate catalog copy should be attached.
 The catalog copy must contain the specific courses that are required (18 credits or more for an undergraduate specialization or 12 credits for a graduate level specialization, fewer credits for an emphasis).
-There can be not changes in the specialization or emphasis from what was previously "deactivated" except for the substitution of courses that have been replaced by other courses or the elimination of courses that are no longer offered.
+There can be no changes in the specialization or emphasis from what was previously "deactivated" except for the substitution of courses that have been replaced by other courses or the elimination of courses that are no longer offered.
 If the previous catalog copy did not specify the courses required for the specialization or the emphasis, the courses must be specified for reactivation for the specialization or emphasis.

 The process shall be valid for the reactivation of specializations/emphases within a degree which have been "deactivated" from a period of no longer than five years.